EE-modders/CEM-tool/README.md

-# WiP: CEM-tool Blender addon
+# CEM-tool

-Blender addon for editing Empire Earth CEM files + additional tool (CEMinfo) for parsing CEM files
+Blender addon for editing Empire Earth CEM files.

+### Known limitations / bugs

-right now this very much WiP and only supports CEM v2 files
+- only CEM v2 files are supported
+- no support for animations
+- bug when exporting child models with rotation animation

+### How to use

+A tutorial for the Blender addon can be found [here](https://github.com/EE-modders/Empire-Earth-toolbox/wiki/Model-Editing-Tutorial). (thank you Matthew Hastings!)

+**important:** please keep in mind, that this software is still WiP and can contain critical bugs (pls feel free to report them!)

 ### Requirements